michel-pi/michel-pi.github.io/_posts/2020-06-01-harmony-detection.md

   - patching
 ---

-A quick writeup on how to detect managed hooking and patching done with harmony.
+A quick writeup on how to detect hooking and patching done with Harmony and MonoMod.

 ## Introduction